evgenyslab/labmanual/docs/OSConfigurations.rst

 Linux Server
 ============

+**ISSUES TO RESOLVE**

+- [ ] docker loses containers / images on restart; seems to be known issue
+- [ ] docker can't link gpu after restart, seems to be fixed with :code:`sudo systemctl docker stop` / start

 The linux server installation and configuration is almost identical to the standard  linux mint installation, with some slight changes to account for lack of :code:`X` or, running headless.